shamelbhimani/TikTokCommentScraper/README.md

 pretty much always with many comments.
 In the 3000 comments test, 64 comments were never loaded and therefore not included in the .xlsx file.
 Fortunately, this percentage is negligible most of the time.

+# Roadmap
+1. Enable usage on MacOS (Expected delivery on 14th May, 2024).
+2. Rebuild using Python only (Unknown expected delivery).